Michael Levin (biologist): Early life

 Levin's family immigration was sponsored by Temple Sinai in Marblehead, Massachusetts.
 His family is still members of Temple Sinai.
 Levin stated that "...
 I've always lived within about a mile radius of where we landed in '78."

+In 1986, at 17 years old, Levin read Robert O. Becker's book The Body Electric, which focused on the intersection between bioelectricity and medicine.
+This was something Levin said looked like "everything I was thinking about" at the time, discovering that the medical interest in electricity was thousands of years old.
+This would inspire his later interest and research into bioelectricity and related topics.

 Career

 Levin received dual bachelor's degrees in computer science and biology from Tufts University, and a Ph.D. in genetics from Harvard University (working in the lab of Clifford Tabin).
 His post-doctoral training was in the Cell Biology department of Harvard School of Medicine with Mark Mercola.
 Levin first established his independent lab at the Forsyth Institute in 2000.
 His research interests include: bioelectrical signals by which cells communicate to serve the dynamic anatomical needs of the organism during development, regeneration, and cancer suppression; basal cognition and intelligence in diverse unconventional substrates; and top-down control of form and function across scales in biology.
 He moved his group to Tufts in 2009.
-In 2010, he also became an associate member of the Wyss Institute of Harvard Medical School.
+In 2010, he also became an associate member of the Wyss Institute for Biologically Inspired Engineering at Harvard Medical School.

 A xenobot design discovered in simulation (left) and the deployed organism (right) built from frog skin (green) and heart muscle (red).

-He is known for co-discovering the xenobots, "Living robots made from frog skin cells [that] can sense their environment".
+He is known for co-discovering xenobots, "living robots made from frog skin cells [that] can sense their environment".
 This research is focused on development of a multiplexed, microfluidic, Xenopus embryo culture system that will enable discovery of new drug targets and development of therapeutics when combined with multiomics and an integrated bioinformatics pipeline.
 This work was funded by the DARPA L2M program.

 As of 2021, Levin's lab is working on synthetic biology applications of bioelectricity for cellular control; development of a bioinformatics of shape, AI tools for discovery and testing of algorithmic models linking molecular-genetic data to morphogenesis; using techniques from AI, computational neuroscience, and cognitive science to make models of morphogenesis.

+In 2004, Levin's work on the molecular basis of left-right asymmetry (Cell 1995) was chosen by the journal Nature as a "Milestone in Developmental Biology in the last century".
 Levin is co-editor in chief of Bioelectricity, founding associate editor of Collective Intelligence, and is on the editorial advisory board of Laterality journals.